+Summary: according to the reply, a clear majority of the companies (10/14) did not see the need to define a separate UE capability for the default number of MRBs supported.
+Therefore it is proposed:

+Proposal 2: No capability is defined for the default number of MRBs supported.

 Question 2b: Do companies agree that the UE takes a new optional capability to report its supported MRB number if the UE supports more than 4 MRBs within the current 16 RB limit?